csreuter/csreuter.github.io/_posts/2023-03-14-activation-metric.md

 {: .box-note}
 2️⃣ Data related to activation can be operationally helpful, and not just an analytics experiment

-Finally, I’ve learned from our activation metric is that our product is never-changing.
+Finally, I’ve learned from our activation metric is that our product is ever-changing.
 Our activation score is effectively a [slowly changing dimension](https://en.wikipedia.org/wiki/Slowly_changing_dimension), as the behavior of users changes with the dramatic changes to Prefect itself.
 Having introduced a score that was intended, in part, to help our sales team understand user behavior.
 Looking back, I wouldn’t be afraid to change the definition of our activation metric - the market is changing, our product is changing, and our user behavior is ever-changing.

 {: .box-note}
 3️⃣ Your activation metric doesn’t have to be static - don’t be afraid to change it early and often.